Welcome to this month’s Blogorail Red Loop. Today we are sharing ways to save money for your Disney vacation.

 The most obvious program that travelers headed to Walt Disney World pick is Starwood’s Preferred Guest program (SPG).
 Both the Walt Disney World Swan and Dolphin are Starwood hotels, and these hotels have the additional bonus of having a few of the benefits of on-property stays (like early Fastpass+ booking).
 The Dolphin is an SPG Category 4 hotel which costs 10,000 points per night.
 With SPG’s 5th night free, 5 nights in the Dolphin only cost 40,000 SPG points.
 The Category 5 Swan is a bit more, requiring 12,000-16,00o points a night.

 How do you easily get these SPG points?
-The SPG American Express card regularly offers 25,000 bonus points for getting the card and spending $3000 in the first 3 months.
+The Starwood Preferred Guest Card from American Express regularly offers 25,000 bonus points for getting the card and spending $3000 in the first 3 months (annual fee waived for first year then $95 thereafter).
 For a few weeks every year, American Express usually bumps the bonus up to 30,000 points.
 Even if you can’t hold out for that extra bonus, a husband and wife team can conceivably get one card each at the normal bonus rates and pool those points for more than enough for a 5 night vacation.

 Even though the travel hacking blogs cover SPG and nothing else when it comes to hacking Disney, suffice it to say that you can use a lot of different kinds of hotel points at Disney destinations.
 Orlando and Anaheim have dozens of chain hotels in nearly every hotel loyalty program – Hilton, Marriott, Hyatt, etc. Some of these hotel redemptions are a really bad value compared to their cash prices (for example, the Fairfield Inn across from Disneyland is shockingly a category 7 property that requires 35,000 points per night but often can be booked for just $130 a night).
 The bottom line: just do a little math before throwing all your hard earned points at something that can be booked on the cheap anyway.